jeffryhartanto/addressbook-level4/docs/UserGuide.md

 Delete format: **`delete`**`[INDEX]`

 > The Index in the command format refers to the index number shown in the most recent listing.<br>
-> Index are optional provided that there is previous modified task.<br>
+> Index is optional provided that there is previous modified task.<br>

 Examples:<br>
 * `list`<br>